Web Analytics Made Easy - StatCounter

 Duct problems can make good equipment look bad

-A properly charged AC system still cannot cool a room well if the duct run is leaking, crushed, poorly sized, uninsulated, or not supplied with enough air.
+A properly charged AC system still cannot cool a room well if the duct run is leaking, crushed, poorly sized, poorly insulated, or missing enough return air.
+The ducts are one part of the diagnostic, and airflow checks come before replacement decisions.

 Phoenix-area HVAC service